ammarhakim/ammar-simjournal/je/je34/je34-linear-dispersion.rst

   Growth rate of the Weibel instability with ten-moment model with drift speed :math:`u_d = v_{th}`.
-With these parameters the isothermal model does not show any growth.
-See :doc:`10m-weibel-2
-  <10m-weibel-2>` for tool input file.
+With these parameters the *isothermal model does not show any growth*.
+Also, shown in red dots are the growth rates from a kinetic calculation of the dispersion relation.
+The peak growth rates are about :math:`20\%` higher in the ten-moment model.
+See :doc:`10m-weibel-2 <10m-weibel-2>` for tool input file.

 References
 ----------